 Each winter and spring, do your rain gutters require hours and hours of attention to remove all the debris caught in them?
 Taking care of the problem can be tedious, but ignoring it can be disastrous.

 Rain gutters protect a home from rainwater damage.
-Made of troughs to collect the runoff of rain, they channel the water to the ground and away from the foundation of the house.
+By collecting the runoff of rain, they channel the water to the ground and away from the foundation of the house.
 Open gutters are the most common, but they lack protection from collecting every leaf or pine needle from trees located near your home or the cute little critters building nests and raising havoc.

 Debris will clog the gutters and cause serious damage.
 Not only does it inhibit water flow, it can pile with enough weight to pull the gutter system away from the house, damage to the roof occurs when shingles lift and crack.
 As an added bonus, debris also becomes a fire hazard in dry weather.